WasmEdge/docs/docs/contribute/contribute.md

 * Bugs in our automation scripts

 If anything doesn't make sense, or doesn't work when you run it, please open a bug report and let us know!
+We're committed to maintaining a welcoming, inclusive community for all contributors. **Please familiarize yourself with our [Code of Conduct](https://github.com/WasmEdge/WasmEdge/blob/master/docs/CODE_OF_CONDUCT.md)**, which outlines our community standards and expectations.

 ## Ways to Contribute